ranjananushkacsv/ranjananushkacsv/README.md

 # Hello Anushka This Side!🦁

 ## 👋 About Me
-I am learning to build data pipelines without flooding the place, I am an aspiring ML and Data engineer.
+I am learning to build data pipelines without flooding the place, I am an aspiring ML engineer.
 If my code runs smoothly, I call it a good day—otherwise, it's just “character building.”
 Still I do have my fair share of making webapps!✨

 ## 🚀 Projects